 Contestants will be able to work independently or build teams and will be required to build a working prototype of their solution over a two-month development period.
-Individuals and teams with diverse skills are encouraged to enter.
-They are also encouraged to engage or include community members who may share or provide insight into issues facing their neighbors and neighborhoods.
+The Grand Prize winner will receive the following prize package:

 Show All Answers

-After the last day of the Challenge, the seven judges will have approximately two weeks to review all entries.
-The top three finalists will be notified via phone and e-mail and will be invited to attend a finale ceremony on Wednesday, May 9th, 2019.
+After the last day of the Challenge, the judges will have approximately two weeks to review all entries.
+The winner will be notified via phone and e-mail and will be invited to attend a finale ceremony on Thursday, June 4th, 2020.
 At least one team member is required to attend the finale ceremony.

-In order to participate in the Challenge, at least one team member must be either be a resident of Western New York or a student at a Western New York high school, college, or university.
+All team members must be persons who are legal U.S. residents (or international students attending a Western New York high school, college, or university), and one member of each team must either be a resident of Western New York or a student at a Western New York high school, college, or university.
 For the purposes of this Challenge, Western New York includes: Erie, Niagara, Chautauqua, Cattaraugus, Genesee, Orleans, Wyoming, Allegany, Monroe, and Livingston counties.

-If selected as a finalist (1st- 3rd), at least one member of the team must be available to attend the Grand Finale Prize Announcement the morning of Wednesday, May 9th, 2019.
+If selected as the winner, at least one member of the team must be available to attend the Grand Finale Prize Announcement on Thursday, June 4th, 2020 (or alternate date).

 Follow Mayor Brown on Facebook, Twitter, and Instagram, and share and repost any and all posts related to the Challenge!
 Use the hashtag #buffaloinnovates on any posts you make about the Challenge.
-Sign up for email updates and connect on Slack to learn more about the Challenge and then forward any and all updates to your listservs.
-Be sure to attend the Civic Innovation Jam and encourage friends to join!
+Sign up for email updates and connect on Slack (join the public #civic-innovation-challenge channel) to learn more about the Challenge and then forward any and all updates to your listservs.

 AT&T's multi-billion dollar nationwide investment in the mobile communications network of the future answers the growing demand for mobile communications as consumers increasingly rely solely on their smartphones to enhance their education, advance professional careers, organize busy lives, consume entertainment and keep in touch with loved ones in so many ways unimaginable only a few years ago.